macroverse-r/icy/README.md

   - PACKAGE_DEBUG_MODE
 ```

-2. Use the yml2env functions in your package to manage these variables:
+2. Use the icy functions in your package to manage these variables:

 ```r
 #' Configure Your Package